Must See on Mallorca

 Queen Isabel I Stayed Here

 The walls are covered in tapestry, opulent paintings show portraits of ancestors and the rooms are filled with furniture, busts and music instrument.
-One of the rooms is entirely different in its design and can only be seen though a rococo glass door, the chamber of Queen Isabel I that paid a short visit to the house on her trip to the island.
+One of the rooms is entirely different in its design and can only be seen though a rococo glass door, the chamber of Queen Isabel I that paid a short visit to the house at Alfabia on her trip to the island.

 The Patio and Oil Mill

 Jerome was keen to leave the house, he much rather wanted to be outside in the sun, than spend his time exploring dark and dingy rooms of an old house.
 Back outside we found ourselves in the patio, paved with stones in Mallorcan tradition and a fountain at its centre.
-The leaves of the plane trees projected fascinating shapes onto the white walls enclosing the courtyard.
+The leaves of the plane trees projected fascinating shapes onto the white walls enclosing the courtyard of Alfabia Gardens.
 We wandered on to briefly explore the old oil mill, an interesting sight with its large millstone still among the artefacts, the industrial heritage more to Jerome’s taste.

 Underneath the main house are the dark, airless stables that once provided a home to numerous horses and grooms.
 Exiting the Alfabia estate towards the plane tree avenue, we passed underneath a coffered wooden, ceiling dating back to 1170, very obviously arabesque and reminiscent of the ceilings we have previously discovered in Morocco and Granada.

 Once again, the gardens of Alfabia had enchanted us completely and I would love to return in Spring to witness the grace of the wisteria in bloom.
 If you find yourself in the area and have already visited the Gardens of Alfabia, then you should also venture to the Raixa Estate and Gardens which are a short drive in direction of Palma.